Coordinates and Transformations

 When talking about rectangles:

-If you are a mathematician, this should make sense.
-If you come from a computer graphics environment, we sincerely apologize.
+If you are a mathematician, this should feel familiar.
+If you come from a computer graphics background, we sincerely apologize.

 Transformations are done with Proxies